Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 DeLonghi machines come in a range of prices, and which one you’ll choose will depend on your budget.
 For example, the top super-automatic machines can go as high as $2,500, while an entry-level DeLonghi espresso maker can be as little as $150.

 In general, the higher the price, the more features and better build the machine will have.
-However, you can absolutely have perfectly layered espresso beverages at a lower price as well.
+However, you can absolutely have a solid espresso with a less expensive machine.
+However, they’ll require a lot more effort to do so.

 Before choosing an espresso machine, we recommend asking yourself two questions: